Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Matthew J. White - Praxair, Inc.

 Yeah.
 So refining, downstream energy, very strong.
-You may recall that fourth quarter we had some turnarounds that we anticipated.
+You may recall that fourth quarter, we had some turnarounds that we anticipated.
 And they all came out of turnaround.
 And we had a very strong downstream refining, which helped pretty significantly.
 Chemicals as well has been running quite well for us in North America, and these are all on the onsite.

-The upstream oil, we've pretty much lapped everywhere with the exception of Canada.
+The upstream oil, we've pretty much lapped everywhere, with the exception of Canada.
 You may recall we talked about Canada had held on stronger for quite some time.
-And now we're seeing as expected the declines there.
+And now we're seeing, as expected, the declines there.
 So while we've lapped the U.S. and Mexico for the most part, probably a quarter or two left on Canada.

 For merchant, continues to improve.
 It's improved several quarters in a row.
 Clearly a good portion of that is the food, the beverage, health care.
 We've seen improvements in manufacturing on the merchant.
 It's been slower on the packaged side to get the manufacturing climbing back.
 But the merchant has started to see pickups there.
 So I'd say on merchant, it's been pretty broad-based as well.